Oluwapelumi-Peter/Oluwapelumi-Peter/README.md

 ## Welcome to my GitHub!

 ### About Me
-I am Oluwapelumi Peter, an Information Technology professional with experience within the IT ecosystem, specifically in Information Systems Management, Big Data and Business Intelligence.
-I am also a Data Science enthusiast.
+I am an Information Technology professional with vast experience.

+Currently, I create Business Intelligence through Data Analytics to facilitate profitable decisions and I manage Information Systems to ensure alignment of IT Investments with Business Objectives.
-I work to drive a culture of achieving more with less, through the deployment and management of scalable business systems and insights.
+I work to amplify business value by driving a culture of doing more with less, and I am also a Data Science and Machine Learning enthusiast.

 ### What to Expect